 Saidia, sometimes known as "the blue pearl," is one of Morocco's most renowned coastal resorts.
 The city, which is located in the Oriental area, is known for its 14-kilometer-long exquisite sandy beach, clear water with consistently agreeable temperatures, and tourism amenities.

 Very lively during the summer season, the place is ideal for families and other holidaymakers who come to disconnect and enjoy a 100% lazy holiday.

 The beach of Oued Laou, located forty kilometers north of Tetouan in Morocco, is a favorite of tourists from all over the world and from all four corners of the country.

 With its fine sand and azure blue water, the landscape is simply beautiful.
 Along the beach, a promenade lined with cafés and restaurants allows you to stroll, while being lulled by the murmur of the waves.
-What we like here is the authentic side, and the relaxing atmosphere.
+What we like here are the authentic side and the relaxing atmosphere.

 The beach of Oued Laou has also been awarded the "Blue Flag" label, a guarantee of the cleanliness of the coast, but also of the quality of the services offered to summer visitors.

 Dalia beach, a hidden treasure near to Tangier Med's harbor, is quite popular with locals, particularly families, who come here to enjoy the vast stretch of fine sand and swim in the clear sea.
 The few colorful fishing boats that pass by from time to time add an undeniable charm to the place.